Skip to Content

 Protecting the Plant Against Frostbite

-Azaleas are also vulnerable to fungal diseases such as leaf gall, petal blight, and rust.
-To prevent this problem, spray the plant with a fungicide during the late spring and continue routinely every two weeks until mid-June.
+To avoid this problem, spray the plant with a fungicide during the late spring and continue doing so every two weeks until mid-June.

 Common Azalea Concerns for Care

-Sunshine: Most azaleas do the best when they can receive the morning sun combined with afternoon shade.
-An azalea should not have more than four to six hours of direct sunlight each day.
+Most azaleas do best when they receive the morning sunlight combined with afternoon shade.

-Growing Back: Azaleas grow back each year, provided that you prune them back before the middle of summer.
-Encore azaleas will grow back regardless during the spring and fall.
+Azaleas can grow back each year as long as you prune them before the middle of summer.

-Pruning Azaleas: To revive an azalea, prune branches by thirds or halves.
+To revive an azalea, prune branches by thirds or halves.
 Shape the plant with the remaining branches.

 Jeanne